 For people who have been observing Lent for a while, it can become somewhat rote.
 Rev. Coxe, and many other religious experts, suggest a three-pronged approach to making it more meaningful.
 Those prongs are prayer, fasting and almsgiving.

-Christy Kennedy, a medical sales professional from Cincinnati, Ohio says she's giving up Facebook for the Lenten period, not because avoiding the social media platform is such a sacrifice, but so she can devote the time in other ways.
+Christy Kennedy, a medical sales professional from Cincinnati, Ohio said in 2019 she was giving up Facebook for the Lenten period, not because avoiding the social media platform is such a sacrifice, but so she can devote the time in other ways.

-"If I replace the time I look at Facebook with a short or long prayer, I will be in better shape," she says via email.
-Coxe adds that increased attendance at weekday mass can also be helpful for prayer time.
+"If I replace the time I look at Facebook with a short or long prayer, I will be in better shape," she said via email.
+Coxe added that increased attendance at weekday mass can also be helpful for prayer time.

 Fasting is observed on Ash Wednesday and Good Friday by Catholics from age 18 to 59, and is defined as a reduction in the amount of food one normally eats.
 The Catholic Church lays this out as one meal per day, with two much smaller meals (those two put together shouldn't be larger than the main meal).
 People within the age range who don't have to fast include those who are sick, pregnant or nursing, manual workers who need the calories for their health and even people who are guests at a meal who can't fast without insulting their host.
 Some people may elect to fast on additional days throughout the season.

 In addition to fasting, the Catholic Church requires people age 14 and older to abstain from eating meat on Fridays during Lent.
 Fish, shellfish, amphibian and reptile meat are OK, not that you'd necessarily find roasted snake on a dinner menu anywhere!